 Why did you try Rolfing® and how did you discover it?

 Fascia work was not yet a familiar topic in the 80s.
 So I dragged myself from therapy to therapy, did sports, trained muscles, was diagnosed with scoliosis and got shoe sole elevations.
 Everything brought a little relief, but did not solve the core problem.
 In the 90s I heard about Rolfing® for the first time by chance and went looking for it.
 Still relatively unknown in Germany, there were even three therapists who offered this in Freiburg.
-So I got in contact with the Rolfer® Ulrike Trescher and decided to do the 10 sessions.
+So, I got in contact with the Rolfer®, Ulrike Trescher, and decided to do the Ten Series.

 Have you tried other therapies before Rolfing?

-Of course I tried everything that the health insurance companies sold as good and effective and supported financially: Physiotherapy, massages, stimulation current treatments, countless visits to the doctor.
+Of course, I tried everything that the health insurance companies recommended as 'good and effective' and that they supported financially: Physiotherapy, massages, stimulation current treatments, countless visits to the doctor.
 But already at a young age I knew from my own painful experience that you have to look for other forms of therapy besides those accepted by health insurance companies in order to get healthy.
 And I also knew: real help means having to pay for it yourself.
-I paid Rolfing out of my own pocket, which was difficult for me as a freelance piano teacher and artist.
+I paid for my Rolfing sessions out of my own pocket, which was difficult for me as a freelance piano teacher and artist.
 But I have never regretted it!

 How has Rolfing helped you?

 In the beginning, before and after photos were taken and a medical history of my condition and problems was taken.
 The Rolfer said it would take time, but the Rolfing Ten Series would be enough to change my condition for the better.
 As far as I remember, the sessions took place every 2 to 3 weeks.
 I could feel a change in the perception of my own body relatively quickly; the inner as well as the outer eye became more precise and deeper.
 Above all, the feeling of the body or the spine straightening up was quickly established.